wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-edit-textual-runbook.md

 The textual editor includes a feature to insert code for activities, assets, and child runbooks into a runbook.
 Rather than typing in the code yourself, you can select from a list of available resources and have the appropriate code inserted into the runbook.

 Each runbook in Azure Automation has two versions, Draft and Published.
-You edit the Draft version of the workflow and then publish it so it can be executed.
+You edit the Draft version of the runbook and then publish it so it can be executed.
 The Published version cannot be edited.
-See [Publishing a runbook](/documentation/articles/automation-creating-importing-runbook#publishing-a-runbook) for more information.
+See [Publishing a runbook](/documentation/articles/automation-creating-importing-runbook/#publishing-a-runbook) for more information.

-## To edit a runbook with the Azure Management Portal
+## To edit a runbook with the Azure Classic Management Portal

 Use the following procedure to open a runbook for editing in the textual editor.

-1. In the Azure Management Portal, select **Automation** and then then click the name of an automation account.
+1. In the Azure Classic Management Portal, select **Automation** and then then click the name of an automation account.
 2. Select the **Runbooks** tab.
 3. Click the name of the runbook you want to edit and then select the **Author** tab.
 5. Click the **Edit** button at the bottom of the screen.